Kelvin MacKenzie: After editing The Sun

-In May 2006, MacKenzie returned to The Sun, this time as a columnist, where he was accused of using one of his columns to launch an attack on the people of Scotland (see below).
-On the subject of the columns themselves, he has said "I want to get the Lonsdale Belt for vile and be personally rude to as many people as possible."
+In May 2006, MacKenzie returned to The Sun as a columnist, and was accused of using one of his articles to attack the people of Scotland (see below).
+On the subject of the columns themselves, he said "I want to get the Lonsdale Belt for vile and be personally rude to as many people as possible."
 In June 2011, it was announced that MacKenzie would leave The Sun to write a column for the Daily Mail.

-It later emerged in December 2016, during a civil case, that he had left The Sun because Rebekah Brooks, then head of News International, and Dominic Mohan, then editor of The Sun, had not told him of the extent of the company's phone hacking scandal.
+In December 2016, during a civil court case, it emerged that MacKenzie had left The Sun because Rebekah Brooks, then head of News International, and Dominic Mohan, then editor of The Sun, had not told him of the extent of the company's phone hacking scandal.
 MacKenzie was also concerned about their employment of Jeremy Clarkson whose privacy injunction against his ex-wife was then in force.
 However he left the Mail in July 2012 after writing for the title for one year, citing an "increased commercial workload".
 Subsequently, The Guardian reported that MacKenzie's departure from the Mail was due to disagreements regarding the editing of his column.

-MacKenzie was an early investor in online video company Base79, established by his son Ashley MacKenzie in 2007.
+MacKenzie was an early investor in online video company Base79, established in 2007 by his son Ashley MacKenzie.
 They sold the firm in 2014.

-In 2011 MacKenzie launched the online TV channel Sports Tonight, describing the channel as "Sky Sports News meets TalkSport".
+In 2011, MacKenzie launched the online TV channel Sports Tonight, describing the channel as "Sky Sports News meets TalkSport".
 The channel received investment from former Conservative Party treasurer Lord Ashcroft, who took a minority stake.

-MacKenzie joined The Daily Telegraph as an online columnist in 2013, but he was dropped by the newspaper after one column, with Roy Greenslade reporting in The Guardian that he was let go because of upset among staff on the Telegraph sports desk at his role in reporting on the Hillsborough disaster, in particular from football columnist and ex-Liverpool player Alan Hansen, who played at Hillsborough.
+MacKenzie joined The Daily Telegraph as an online columnist in 2013, but he was dropped by the newspaper after one column, with Roy Greenslade reporting in The Guardian that he was let go because staff on the Telegraph sports desk were annoyed about his role in the false reporting on the Hillsborough disaster, in particular, football columnist and ex-Liverpool player Alan Hansen, who had played at Hillsborough.

 In April 2013, The Guardian reported that the Daily Mail was being sued for libel for £200,000 over a column by MacKenzie.
-The claim was brought by an NHS doctor, Antonio Serrano, whom MacKenzie had criticised in the paper.
+The claim was brought by an NHS doctor, Antonio Serrano, who MacKenzie had criticised in an article.

 In October 2014, MacKenzie was a contestant on gameshow Pointless Celebrities.
-Angered viewers complained to host Richard Osman, who said that if he had known in advance, he would not have let him appear.
+Some angered viewers complained about MacKenzie's presence to host Richard Osman, who said that if he had known in advance, he would not have let him appear.

-In December 2014 The Sun announced that MacKenzie would make a second return to the newspaper as a columnist.
+In December 2014, The Sun announced that MacKenzie would make a second return to the newspaper as a columnist.

-Failed political career

-MacKenzie's commitment to Conservative, Thatcherite politics has led him to argue that Margaret Thatcher is the UK's greatest post-war prime minister.
-In 2003, he presented a documentary, Kelvin Saves the Tories, in which he proposed a low-tax, anti-BBC and cautiously pro-capital punishment manifesto for the party.
-However, in February 2008, in a Sun newspaper article, MacKenzie wrote that he was against the return of the death penalty.